paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 ## Sp***er

 The worst part of single-choice voting is the term spoiler.
 It sounds bad. and there's a reason it sounds bad, because that's how people intend to use it.
 The hope is that the accuser will get the spoiler's votes by intimidating their voters.
-This insult would no longer work in a ranked choice election.
+This insult would no longer work in a Ranked Choice election.
 It would only be accurate when the spoiler is getting more first-choice votes than the accuser.
 And then it would not be effective because voters behind that large a candidate would not be intimidated.

 For new candidates who don't have many supporters yet, the barrier to entry would be lowered.
 Hopefully, this would create competitive pressure to bring out the best candidates.